syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Number-Formatting.md

 ## Parser Input Value

-The value of the NumericUpDown can be parsed based on the `ParsingMode` property.
+The value of the SfNumericUpDown can be parsed based on the `ParsingMode` property.

 N> The `ParsingMode` is of type Parsers containing enum values of Double and Decimal.
 The default Value for `ParsingMode` is Double.